passion4IT/CurrencyConverter/README.md

 ### Custom commands:
 - `app:resetdb:fetch:currency`: It will reset db and fetch currency values from API and save in db
+- `app:fetch:currency:save`: It will fetch data from API and save in db.

 #### Note: make sure you have php7.1 extensions installed/enabled:
 - mbstring